Kali89/rural_geographic_analysis/README.md

 ## Notes

+I've excluded the large data files that were taken from the Government services listed above.
+If it's not clear which ones they are and you'd like to re-run the analysis, let me know.

 If there's anything in here that you think is especially interesting, let me know!
 Or if you've got any questions.